Overview of Off-Track and Backcountry Cross-Country Ski Gear

 Become a Patron!

-However, this type of skiing does require a setup more aligned with the task at hand.
-So, I offer this general overview of its most relevant gear.
-I’ll go into greater detail on topics specific to backcountry xc skiing in subsequent articles and videos.
+All of that said, this style of xc skiing does require a setup more aligned with the task at hand.
+So, I offer this general overview of, what I believe to be, its most relevant gear.

-In the meantime, this overview should get you in the ballpark if you’re considering making the transition to a full-fledged winter adventurer!
+Although this article is far from being absolute and 100% comprehensive, it should get you in the ballpark if you’re considering making the transition to a full-fledged winter adventurer!

 Features of Backcountry and Off-Track Cross-Country Skis